bjoern-sellnau/vaccine/README.md

 Development Servers
 -------------------

-Vaccine comes with a few choices for development servers to easily serve your scripts and static files.
+Vaccine comes with a few choices for development servers to serve your scripts and static files.
 These have a number of capabilities:

 * Serve static files, including pre-built JavaScript sources, and `index.html`